jigth/my-personal-website/README.md

 At the moment I had only a very simple monitor with low resolution (HD resolution) and designed the website to be responsive on sizes lower than or equal to that resolution but now that I see the website after some years (and using better hardware tools) it still have a lot to improve but IMO it is way better to create a V2 with more possibilities of growth than to refactor V1 version as the V2 offers more ROI in terms of time investments.

 ## V2

+This version is available at the following branch: [website/v2](https://github.com/jigth/my-personal-website/tree/website/v2)

 After three years of working as Fullstack developer at companies of different sizes from very small (6 employees) to relatively big (1000 employees) using technologies such as Golang, Python and TypeScript I have learnt more about frontend (VueJS 3 is my main frontend framework), backend and good code organization principles, so I'm creating a version 2 of my personal website but this time using Vue3, TypeScript, [Nuxt](https://nuxt.com/) and some backend technologies as needed to build a more professional website with multiple pages and better UI/UX.